ZviRosenfeld/MinMaxSearch/README.md

         /// <summary>
         /// With this method you can simulate a complete game and compare different evaluation-strategies.
         /// </summary>
-        /// <param name="engineBuilder"> A builder for the engine to use</param>
+        /// <param name="engine"> The engine to use</param>
         /// <param name="startState"> The starting sate</param>
         /// <param name="searchDepth"> How deep should we search</param>
         /// <param name="maxPlayDepth"> After how many moves should we terminate the game if no one won</param>
         /// <param name="maxAlternateEvaluation"> Will be used to evaluate the board on max's turn in stead of the state's regaler Evaluate method (if null, will use the default state's evaluation method)</param>
         /// <param name="minAlternateEvaluation"> Will be used to evaluate the board on min's turn in stead of the state's regaler Evaluate method (if null, will use the default state's evaluation method)</param>
-        public static CompetitionResult Compete(this SearchEngineBuilder engineBuilder, IDeterministicState startState, int searchDepth, Func<IState, int, List<IState>, double> maxAlternateEvaluation = null, Func<IState, int, List<IState>, double> minAlternateEvaluation = null, int maxPlayDepth = int.MaxValue,
+        public static CompetitionResult Compete(this SearchEngine engine, IDeterministicState startState, int searchDepth, Func<IState, int, List<IState>, double> maxAlternateEvaluation = null, Func<IState, int, List<IState>, double> minAlternateEvaluation = null, int maxPlayDepth = int.MaxValue,
             CancellationToken? cancellationToken = null)